 What Should I Do if I’m Injured at Work?

 If you’re injured at work, you should notify your employer and get medical treatment right away.
 In Oklahoma, if you suffered a traumatic injury from a one-time event, you must give your employer notice within 30 days of the incident.
 Otherwise, you risk losing your right to collect workers’ compensation benefits.
-For occupational diseases and repetitive motion injuries, you must give notice to your employer within 30 days of separating from your employer.
-In most cases, though, it’s best to give notice immediately after your injuries occur.
+For occupational diseases and repetitive motion injuries, you must also give notice to your employer within 30 days of separating from your employer.
+In general, though, it’s best to give notice immediately after your injuries occur.

 Once you give notice of your injuries, your employer must fill out a form called the “Employer’s First Notice of Injury” within ten days, file it with the state workers’ compensation agency, and send it to its insurance company.
 The insurance company has 15 days to provide you with notice if it is denying your claim.

 In an emergency, you can choose which doctor or hospital to seek treatment from.
 At your initial appointment, be sure to explain how your injuries happened and that they are work-related.
 For all non-emergency care, your employer has the right to select the treating physician.
 However, if your employer fails to get you treatment within seven days of receiving notice of your injuries, you may select your own treating physician.

 What Benefits Can I Receive?